-Please contact us at our nearest branch for full details on requirements for opening a new estate account.
+Please contact your nearest AWA Alliance Bank branch for full details on requirements for opening a new estate account.

 7. Important Steps to Manage the Banking Side of Things

 Step 1 Contact Us

 It is important to let us know of the passing of your family member or friend as soon as possible.